-I have also written an article about how to buy a home gym, which will give you some pointers and things to consider before you take the plunge.
+I have also written an article about tips for purchasing a home gym, which will give you some pointers and things to consider before you take the plunge.

-If you are looking for other options, please check out my post best home gym systems for other options that are available.
+Please check out my post for other home gym options that are available.

-- Provides as little as five or as many as 210 pounds of resistance via Bowflex Power Rods (upgradeable to 310 pounds)
+- Provides as little as 5 or as many as 210 lbs. of Power Rod resistance

 I would like to know what you think about this machine.

-What peaked your interest in a home gym?
+What piqued your interest in a home gym?

 Do you like the functionality of the Bowflex PR3000?